consoledotdev/home/content/tools/server-monitoring.md

 configured in a separate “Settings” section of the UI which lacks flexibility and tries to be too clever.

-Unfortunately, Dynatrace has the most complicated pricing structure we’ve ever seen.
+Unfortunately, Dynatrace has the most complicated pricing structure we've ever seen.
 For example, although the Dynatrace website lists 400+ integrations, [only 150 of those are agent integrations](https://www.dynatrace.com/hub/?tags=oa) and these consume a billing metric called